ApekshaAgnihotri/Project-Reboot/README.md

 The Dataset is taken from a kaggle competition.

 #### Problem Statement:
-Identify whether the tweet is about a real disaster of not.
+Identify whether the tweet is about a real disaster or not.

 ### Objective of the Project:
 <ol>